Pabitra Kumar Deka: Film critic and script writer

-Deka formed the Assam Cine-Journalist Association, and was its president until his death.
+Deka formed the Assam Cine-Journalist Association in the 1990s, and was its president until his death.
 Film and theatre conferences, press meetings, seminars, film shows, and other events were regularly held in the office of the Association, situated in his own residence.

 During this time, he wrote many scripts for films, including Surjya Tezor Anya Naam, Hastir Kanya (Winner of National Award in 1997 for Best Biographical Film), Jakham, Tyag etc. and TV serials like Aie Saharate, Tadanta, Dhaniramor Dhan, Sahu Aie, Hanumanor Sadhu, Nishar Nayak, Sir etc.

 He was also associated with All India Radio, Guwahati during 1960s and 1970s where he interviewed many prominent personalities like filmmaker Mrinal Sen, Dr Bhabendra Nath Saikia, singers Usha Mangeshkar, Rita Kothari Ganguly, etc. for AIR.